It's Alive! (Dexter): Plot

 Since murdering the Ice Truck Killer five weeks previously, Dexter Morgan has been followed by the suspicious Sgt.
 James Doakes and thus cannot satisfy his urge to kill.
-Trying to act "relentlessly normal", he goes bowling almost nightly with his co-workers.
-Dexter is finally left alone when Doakes gives up and takes a night off; he pursues a blind voodoo priest named Jimmy, but finds himself ultimately unable to kill him.
-At a crime scene, the victim's mother pleads with Dexter to kill her son's murderer, gang lord "Little Chino".
+Trying to act "relentlessly normal," he goes bowling almost nightly with his co-workers.
+Dexter is finally left alone when Doakes gives up and takes a night off; he pursues a blind voodoo priest named Jimmy but finds himself ultimately unable to kill him.
+At a crime scene, the victim's mother pleads with Dexter to kill her son's murderer, gang lord "Little Chino."
 Seeing the woman's young daughter, he is reminded of having witnessed his own mother's brutal death as a child.

-After leading Doakes to believe that he is bowling for the night, Dexter brings Chino to Jimmy's killing room.
+After leading Doakes to believe he is bowling for the night, Dexter brings Chino to Jimmy's killing room.
 However, Chino wakes up in the middle of Dexter's procedure and manages to escape.
 Meanwhile, Dexter's sister Debra exercises incessantly and is barely able to sleep as she struggles with memories of her ex-fiancé, Brian Moser, trying to kill her.
 When she returns to work, Sgt.
 María LaGuerta expresses concern about her emotional stability.
 However, Debra is determined to resume her life.
 When she takes Dexter's girlfriend Rita out to a bar, a man recognizes Debra as the fiancé of the Ice Truck Killer.
-She instinctively punches him when he touches her shoulder, certain that he was trying to grab her.
+She instinctively punches him when he touches her shoulder, sure that he is trying to grab her.